 If you seek to serve Gordon Ramsay-style customers, learn to think and behave like a marketer-chef from the get-go.

 No secret backdoor you can buy your way through.

-Years later they look back at the wreckage and wonder what went so wrong.
+Tens of thousands of marketers have tried.
+Then years later they look back at the wreckage and wonder what went so wrong.

-The “shortcut” is to get rich slowly.
+The shortcut is to get rich slowly.